Ready to find the perfect college degree?

 If there are advantages and drawbacks to both academic paths, then how do you decide whether a generalist or specialist education is a better choice in your online bachelor’s in sociology degree program?
 The best educational path you can take is to “strive for both goals,” according to the American Sociological Association (ASA).

-If you’re having trouble deciding whether a generalist or specialist education is a better choice in your online bachelor’s in sociology degree program, talk to a trusted instructor or advisor to find out what academic options are available to you.
+Having trouble deciding whether a generalist or specialist education is a better choice in your online sociology degree program?
+Talk to a trusted instructor or advisor to find out what academic options are available to you.
 You may be able to develop specializations alongside your generalist knowledge with the right academic planning.